-Are your images strong by themselves or do they only work being part of the series?
+Are your images strong by themselves or do they only work being a part of the series?

 Therefore, your edit might vary depending on if you’re applying for an exhibition, an open call for a publication, or a photo festival.

 Photography art projects are constructed of well-thought series.
 The final images should communicate a story, something you want to tell your audience.
-Usually start with all the images, if you can – print them out in low resolution and go through them.
+You should start with all the images at hand, if you can – print them out in low resolution and go through them.
 Play a bit with how they work together and separately.